2fasc/ReinforcementTrading/README.md

-# ReinforcementTrading
+# Reinforcement Trading
 Training of NNs to analyze Stock prices and of an RL agent that trades based on the models provided

 # Objectives
-This whole endevour is not about making money trading stocks or currencies but is about having a practical application for learning the following concepts:
+This whole endevour is not about making money trading stocks or currencies but is about having a practical application for learning about the following concepts:

 * Using web APIs to acquire data
 * Reinforcement Learning